How to Increase Sales With a Customer Rewards Loyalty Program

 Encourage customers to give you information related to their interests during registration.
 Or get more info later by giving points to users who complete their profiles.
 That’s a pretty good incentive if you ask me!

-Customer profiles are a way to keep track of consumer interests and are the key to personalized communication.
-Created segmented lists based on customer interests (i.e. home/office; cat person/dog person; bride-to-be/ wedding guest) and send targeted communications to shoppers with common interests.
+Create segmented lists based on customer interests (i.e. home/office; cat person/dog person; bride-to-be/ wedding guest) and send targeted communications to shoppers with common interests.

 This makes your communications more relevant and increases the chance that recipients will open your offers, click through and, in the end, make a purchase.

-Let’s look at online loyalty done right
+Let’s look at an example of online loyalty done right

 A great example of loyalty done well is the Balance Rewards program from Walgreens, an omnichannel brand that has quite a presence with their iconic corner stores and on walgreens.com.

-Balance Rewards has taken their health-centric mission to the next level by actually rewarding customers who put effort into leading and tracking a healthy lifestyle: like the amount of miles people work every day, or if they easy healthy food such as keto fruits or not.
+Balance Rewards has taken their health-centric mission to the next level by actually rewarding customers who put effort into leading and tracking a healthy lifestyle: like the amount of miles people work every day, or if they eat healthy food such as keto fruits or not.

-Balance Rewards
+Balance Rewards customer loyalty

 The health, beauty, and pharmacy retailer has a traditional in-store loyalty card strategy, which is tied to their ecommerce presence as well, including special online offers and an online loyalty center where customers can check in and see what rewards they’ve earned, and what else they can do to earn more.